knurtsysteme/Facility-Access-Manager/README.md

 <a name="d-c"/>
 ### Job Data

 What do you want to know from the booker?
 How do you want to receive the request?
 What do you want to answer?
-How do you want to send your answer to the booker?
+How do you want to present your answer to the booker?

-These four questions can be answered if you sign into the system, click Admin -> Job Data and fill out the forms as described there.
+These four questions can be answered if you sign into the system, click Admin → Job Data and fill out the forms as described there.

-*!!!
-You have to define at least one Job Data for your root facility !!!*
+**!!!
+You must have configured a Job Data for your root facility !!!**  Otherwise booking won't work.

 <a name="d-d"/>